Faulty safety doors at Bronx high-rise were repeatedly flagged before deadly fire, officials say

 “As they left, they opened the door, and the door stayed open,” Nigro said at a news conference.
-“The stairwell was very dangerous as the door was left open and some of the floors — certainly on 15 — the door was open from the stairs to the hall and the 15th floor became quite untenable.”
+“The stairwell was very dangerous as the door was left open and some of the floors — certainly on 15 — the door was open from the stairs to the hall, and the 15th floor became quite untenable.”

-The Twin Parks North West complex, the site of the fire, was issued at least two violation notices for faulty self-closing doors from the New York City Department of Housing Preservation and Development (HPD) in 2017 and 2019, the department told The Washington Post.
+The Twin Parks North West complex, the site of the fire, was issued at least two violation notices for faulty self-closing doors from the New York City Department of Housing Preservation and Development, or HPD, in 2017 and 2019, the department told The Washington Post.
 There were at least six violations for safety doors that failed to close between 2013 and 2019, according to the New York Post.
 In an email, an unidentified spokesperson for the department told The Washington Post that the door violations at the building were corrected by August 2020, adding that no self-closing door infractions had since been issued to the high-rise.

 More than 22,000 self-closing door violation notices were issued throughout the city in the 2021 fiscal year, according to the department, and more than 18,000 of the violations were corrected.